 Short answer: no. Long answer: Definitely not.
 We could get into the etymology but here's the gist—a burrito is on a huge tortilla, tacos are on smaller ones (more on that later).
 In a breakfast burrito, you'll have a lot more of everything, especially egg.
 In a breakfast taco, the ratio of egg to other ingredients is almost even, if not slightly favoring the toppings.
 Finally, a breakfast burrito can induce what some people call, "food coma," whereas breakfast tacos will never slow you down, and can be eaten easily on-the-go.

-Can I have my taco on a corn tortilla?
+Can I have my breakfast taco on a corn tortilla?

 You can, but not at King David Tacos.
-The Austin tradition calls for flour tortillas, and only flour.
+The Austin tradition calls for flour tortillas first and foremost.
 Once you have your first breakfast taco on flour, where the soft, unbreakable tortilla has almost become one with the inner contents, you'll be a believer.
-Corn tortillas have their place in food, it's just not here.
+Corn tortillas have their place in taco-land, it's just not here.
+At least for now.

 You're obviously passionate about flour tortillas, please, tell me more!